CristianRodrigoGuarachiIbanez/ImageAugmentation/README.md

 # PyImageAugmentation

 This python library helps you with augmenting images for machine learning projects.
-It converts a set of input images into a new, much larger set of slightly altered images based on standard augmentation techniques:
+It converts a set of input images into a new, much larger set of slightly altered images based on standard augmentation techniques.

 ## Features